Peripheral Vascular Injury Management in the Emergency Department

 Imaging Studies

-Small, prospective studies suggest that the sensitivity of ultrasonography is 95-100% for diagnosing vascular injuries that lack "hard" signs but require intervention.
-These results were obtained by highly qualified teams that maintain a high clinical index of suspicion.[10]
-Recent studies have found color-flow duplex ultrasonography to be a low-yield strategy for predicting therapeutic intervention.[1]
+Small, prospective studies suggest that the sensitivity of ultrasonography is 95-100% for diagnosing vascular injuries that lack "hard" signs but require intervention.[25]
+These results were obtained by highly qualified teams that maintain a high clinical index of suspicion.[26]
+Color-flow duplex ultrasonography has been found to be a low-yield strategy for predicting therapeutic intervention.[7]
 The examination is highly operator dependent, and the negative predictive value has been as low as 50% in some series.
 Duplex ultrasonography is of limited use in the evaluation of poorly accessible vessels, such as the subclavian, profunda femoris, and profunda brachii arteries.
 Duplex ultrasonography can play a role in the evaluation of patients presenting with "soft" signs of injury; however, its use has largely been supplanted by multidetector CT angiography.

-Multidetector helical CT (MDCT) angiography is emerging as a highly sensitive method of diagnosing arterial injuries when compared with conventional angiography and surgical exploration as criterion standards.[11]
-Studies using 4- and 16-slice MDCT angiography have demonstrated a sensitivity of 90-95% for significant arterial injuries.[12, 13, 14] .
-A study by Seamon et al demonstrated a sensitivity and specificity of 100% for clinically significant injury using 16-slice and 64-slice technology.[15]
+Multidetector helical CT (MDCT) angiography is a sensitive method of diagnosing arterial injuries when compared with conventional angiography and surgical exploration.[27]
+Studies using 4- and 16-slice MDCT angiography have demonstrated a sensitivity of 90-95% for significant arterial injuries.[28, 29, 30] .
+A study by Seamon et al demonstrated a sensitivity and specificity of 100% for clinically significant injury using 16-slice and 64-slice technology.[31]

-Higher-resolution (64-slice and greater) MDCT angiography and greater institutional experience will further improve the diagnostic accuracy of the modality.
-In comparison with conventional angiography, MDCT angiography is considerably faster, less expensive and less invasive, and does not require the involvement of interventional radiology.
-Studies support MDCT angiography as the diagnostic study of choice for blunt and penetrating vascular trauma patients who have do not have obvious indications for immediate operative intervention.[3]
+Compared to conventional angiography, MDCT angiography is considerably faster, is less expensive and less invasive, and does not require the involvement of interventional radiology.
+Studies support MDCT angiography as the diagnostic study of choice for blunt and penetrating vascular trauma patients who do not have obvious indications for immediate operative intervention.[10]

 Perform the following for peripheral vascular injuries: